Who is going to pay the taxes? IRA Legacy Planning

 What about if your goal is to leave money to charity?

-Optimal Nest Egg Planning and Goals
+IRA Legacy Planning and Goals

 If there is enough to go around, then optimization includes considering leaving money to your children and/or to charity.
+Qualified disclaimer Estate Planning is important (and easy!) to consider first.

-Charitable Intent and Legacy Optimization
+Charitable Intent and IRA Legacy Planning

 If you have charity as your legacy goal, then planning becomes fun and easy!
 Spend what you want and leave the rest to charity.